首页 | 本学科首页 官方微博 | 高级检索

 Exurbia from the bottom-up: Confronting empirical challenges to characterizing a complex system

-Authors:Daniel G Brown Derek T Robinson Li An Moira Zellner William Rand Rick Riolo Bobbi Low
+Authors:Daniel G. Brown Derek T. Robinson Li An Moira Zellner William Rand Rick Riolo Bobbi Low

-Institution:a Center for the Study of Complex Systems, University of Michigan, United States
+Affiliation:a Center for the Study of Complex Systems, University of Michigan, United States

 b School of Natural Resources and Environment, University of Michigan, United States